xylix/lean-site-template/README.md

 To change the file, hit the pencil icon near the top-right of the page.
 ![Edit file](https://user-images.githubusercontent.com/4016519/34449766-fe7d9fd0-ecb0-11e7-998a-5f3016dc95fc.png)

-The first thing you'll want to do is to enter the correct value for "baseURL", so that the live site will display properly.
-You should change the value "https://YOUR-USERNAME.github.io/lean-site-template/".
+The first thing you'll need to do is to enter the correct value for "baseURL", so that the live site will display properly. **Make sure you do this!** You should change the value "https://YOUR-USERNAME.github.io/lean-site-template/".
+Don't forget the trailing slash!
 ![baseURL](https://user-images.githubusercontent.com/4016519/34449814-8a3070f2-ecb1-11e7-80b0-ff012e1b5b2d.png)